IAmMoltony/desktop-wallpaper/README.md

 ### do i use these

 Yes.
-These wallpapers are a small part of my giant wallpaper collection (10046 wallpapers as of May 31, 2024).
+These wallpapers are a small part of my giant wallpaper collection (10900 wallpapers as of June 1, 2024).

 ## license